 Governing common shared resources such as water supplies relies on layers of resource management.
 Each level of management has different roles and responsibilities, from neighborhoods and cities through to regional, state, national and international governance.
 Currently, the way many cities approach water quality is inefficient because resource management is not regional.
 Water agencies ignore problems upstream, where water quality problems start.
 Applying funds to upstream problems is a marketing decision related to how we price our social goods.
 Fixing those upstream problems reduces costs downstream for water treatment.

-Wired published an articleat the start of the 2016 Rio Olympics showing how some of the games’ venues would be recycled once the competition ended.
+Wired published an articleat the start of the 2016 Rio Olympics showing how recycling Olympic venues would work once the competition ended.
 Parts of the aquatics venue (above) will be used to create two public pools.
 The beachside volleyball stadium will become four elementary schools.

 I like this designconcept.
-It reminds me of other innovations in public infrastructure, such as prefab bridges that cut both costs and construction times.
+It reminds me of other innovations in public infrastructure, such as prefab bridges.
+Such innovations cut both costs and construction times.
 But will Rio actually follow through on the promise?

 Sidewalks are infrastructure and infrastructure is a reflection of our social nature.
 Sidewalks are, or can be, important public spaces.
 They might, or could, be the public space with which we’re most familiar.
 Sidewalks build community and promote the healthy lifestyle and walkable neighborhoods that many people say they want.

 Consider what happens on sidewalks: chalk drawings, tricycle rides, dog walks, hopscotch, jump rope, lemonade stands, neighborhood conversations, holding hands.